Your Medical Examination General Information

 You must give a list of medication(s) if you are currently taking any.
 Also why a medication was prescribed, when you started taking it, and when you are due to stop – if applicable.

-The examination consists of an X-ray, a blood test and a physical exam.
+The examination consists of an X-ray, a blood test, a urine test or a urethral/vaginal swab, and a physical exam.

 The State Department exempts in some countries children younger than 14 from the X-ray requirement.
 For children between 2 and 14 a tuberculin skin or blood test is then done instead.
 If the test comes up positive an X-ray will be taken.

 The doctor will review your vaccination record and administer the vaccinations that you lack or cannot prove but are required for U.S. immigration.

 Ask for a copy of the examination results before the exam starts and check these before you leave, especially the Vaccination Record.
 If you think a mistake is made alert the doctor or his/her assistant or nurse immediately.

 You are screened only for conditions relevant for U.S. immigration regulations.
 The examination is not a medical ‘check-up’.

 There is no fixed price for the exam etc. Doctors and medical facilities are free to set the amounts.

 When setting the appointment keep in mind that a test can give a false-positive result.
 If a test comes back positive you are allowed to request for it to be re-done.
 This usually takes about three weeks.

 Nota Bene.
 The results of the Med Exam done abroad are valid for 6 months only and must still be valid on the day you arrive in the U.S. to activate your visa.